How to Report Back

 Most research assignments using Report Back require you to find documentation of surveillance technology that already exists on the internet.
 This may include news articles, press releases, public records, or presentations.

-As a general rule, you should not spend more than 30 minutes doing research.
-After that, proceed to step 3.
+As a general rule, you should not spend more than 20 minutes doing research.
+The Google form link you've been provided will give guidance on the process.

 3. Report back